skellis46/slipbox/artistic research and ecosystems.md

 > Consequently, guiding intuitions and chance inspirations are just as important for the motivation and dynamism of research as methodological prescriptions and discursive justifications. [@borgdorff-2012-conflict p.162]

 ## entering the mangle of practice

 [@pickering-1995-mangle]
 - introduce his thinking (emergent and posthumanist analysis of practice p.198)

+- note here that in [[Burrows - Writing Dance]] he describes a muddy field, the nature of practice and his entire description of Rewriting process is pretty much essential: [[Burrows - Writing Dance#^952415]]

 ### Children of the soil